Fris44/ScanFolders/README.md

 1. Allows users to create folders for x amount of chapters, including split (currently only if all chapters are evenly split) and bonus chapters.
 2. Allows users to create folders for specific scanlation roles per chapter.

+## Requirements
+The Windows version of this program requires the .NET 6.0 Desktop Runtime.
+*MacOS and Linux do not require anything, as they are built as self-contained packages (hence larger filesize)*

 ## Known issues
 Open an issue if you find anything